 - Show Me a Story: 40 Craft Projects and Activities to Spark Children’s Storytelling, by Emily K. Neuburger 40 cool projects and activities to help kids express themselves through storytelling.

-- The Write Start, by Jennifer Hallissy Practical tips to support your child’s writing development.
+- The Write Start, by Jennifer Hallissy Practical tips, written by an occupational therapist, to support your child’s writing development.

-- How to Get Your Child to Love Reading, by Esmé Raji Codell So.
-Many.
-Ideas!
-Book lists for every kid, and loads of creative ways to hook new and old readers.
+- How to Get Your Child to Love Reading, by Esmé Raji Codell Book lists for every kid, and loads of creative ways to hook new and old readers.
 (Also a great resource for teachers.)

 - Raising a Rock-Star Reader: 75 Quick Tips for Helping Your Child Develop a Lifelong Love for Reading, by Allison McDonald and Amy Mascott I wrote a whole post about why I like this one.
 Check it out!